pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/README.md

 The code below implements the band table of the VFO for the radio used here.
+The data amBroadcast and fmBroadcast are function that execute some specific actions for the band.
+When this value is NULL, no action will be executed.

 ```cpp
 // Band database.
 You can change the band ranges if you need.